CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 1. .obj Mesh Import
 2. Toggleable option to cache the first bounce intersections for re-use across all subsequent iterations, when not using anti-aliasing.
 3. Elimiating terminated rays with Stream Compaction.
+4. Efficient attempt to sort the ray by the material type before shading.
+No efficient improvement is seen with this method.